HillsongAmsProduction/AV/index.md

 This was the setup for av

+2. **8am - 10am**: Test all AV equipment to ensure everything is functioning properly.
+Make any necessary adjustments. prepare for the service
+* 1 prayer and praise and screens
+  * 1.2 go to the gmail and get the prayer and praises for that day place the prayers on the prayers slide in propresenter and the praises on the praises slide in propresenter if needed copy the slide and split the praises/prayers over multiple slides
+  * 1.3 get the sreens from the onedrive and place them in the correct section in propresenter
+  * 1.4 make sure you scill to fill the photo is selected in propresenter videos are normally not scill to fill because the people in the video will be cut off or appear very wide.

 ### pack-down

 Pack down is basically the reverse of the setup process but there are a few things to keep in mind: